Who do I contact about starting the certificate?

 University wide workshops are designed for a wide audience of graduate students from different departments.
 Departmentally based workshops (those workshops that have a designated “convener”) are organized around departmental teaching concerns.
 While students from any department are welcome, these workshops are often most relevant to students in those departments or in related fields.

 Can I count my TAing experience at another school toward the teaching certificate?

 Back to Top

 No. You must complete your two-semester requirement at Penn.

 How do I request an observation?

-Contact CTL and we will connect you with a CTL Graduate Fellow who will work with you on the observation.
+Fill out the CTL Observation Form.
+We will connect you with a CTL Graduate Fellow who will work with you on the observation.